• Blog

 Water Security and Dams

-Posted on Burdekin Basin by John Connell · November 29, 2020 1:27 PM
+Posted on Burdekin Basin by john connell · November 29, 2020 1:27 PM

 This contains reports on the water security for Townsville and on dam operation and stability, in particular for Burdekin Falls and Paradise Dams.